-One of the nation's Big Four accounting firms, EY — formerly Ernst & Young — provides a range of tax, auditing, assurance and other services to both public and private sector clients.
+One of the nation’s Big Four accounting firms, EY — formerly Ernst & Young — provides a range of tax, auditing, assurance and other services to both public and private sector clients.
 The company also has a division that develops and promotes employee benefits plans and provides entrepreneurial services for startups and small businesses.
-It reported global revenue of $31.4 billion for the financial year ending June 2017.
+It reported global revenue of $31.4 billion for the financial year ending in June 2017.

 8. Bechtel Group

 With global operations in the engineering, construction and project management sectors, Bechtel provides a range of products and services to the oil and gas industry, power and transportation industries, communications industry and mining and defense sectors.
 The company also has divisions that produce natural gas and metals.
 Bechtel’s most recent annual report said it earned $32.9 billion in revenue in 2016 and had $58.5 billion in backlog revenue that same year.